Aliases for LMNA Gene

 GeneCards Summary for LMNA Gene

 LMNA (Lamin A/C) is a Protein Coding gene.
 Diseases associated with LMNA include Hutchinson-Gilford Progeria Syndrome and Cardiomyopathy, Dilated, 1A.
-Among its related pathways are Apoptotic cleavage of cellular proteins and Apoptosis Modulation and Signaling.
+Among its related pathways are Apoptosis and survival Caspase cascade and CDK-mediated phosphorylation and removal of Cdc6.
 Gene Ontology (GO) annotations related to this gene include structural molecule activity.
-An important paralog of this gene is LMNB2.
+An important paralog of this gene is LMNB1.

 UniProtKB/Swiss-Prot Summary for LMNA Gene